abdaLLa230/Image-processing-Practical-Project/README.md

 ## 📸 Features

 - Upload any image from your device.
-- Apply enhancement effects l.
+- Apply enhancement effects .
 - Choose multiple enhancement filters at once.
 - Preview both original and enhanced images.
 - Classify the image using a machine learning model.